ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ## + Fast BLE

 The BLE UART protocol sends default packets of 20 bytes.
-Between every packet there is a delay of 50 msec <br>
+Between every packet there is a delay of 50 msec.<br>
-The IOS BLEserial app, and maybe others too, is able to receive packets of 80 bytes or more before characters are missed. <br />With most apps you will see these will truncate the long strings of the menu.<br>
+The IOS BLEserial app, and maybe others too, is able to receive packets of 80 bytes or more before characters are missed.<br>With most apps you will see these will truncate the long strings of the menu.<br>
 Then turn off Fast BLE. <br>
-Option Z toggles between the long and short packages.&nbsp; Settings are stored in the SPIFFS space from the Arduino Nano ESP32
+Option Z toggles between the long and short packages.
+Settings are stored in the SPIFFS space from the Arduino Nano ESP32

 ## ! = Show NTP, RTC and DS3231 time
 !  will display the NTP, RTC and DS3231 time as they are stored in the clock  in the clock.
 The DS3231 time module must be installed and being used to show a realistic time.
 Same as & option but this option will not update from the internet NTP server but only shows the time.

-## #= Selftest
+## #= Self test
 Sending a # will start the clock self test.
-This is convenient to check if all the words in the clock a functioning.
+This is convenient to check if all the words in the display are functioning.<br> The time of a minute is reduced to 0.9 seconds (900 milli seconds).<br>
+#nnnn were nnnn is the delay between minutes in milli seconds.

 ## % = Switch between SK6812 and WS2812 LED strip
 With this option the used LED strip can be changed.
 The clock is equipped with on of these to types of LED strips.